Strzok-gate and the Mueller cover-up

 (1) Though there is no crime of “collusion” in US law, there most certainly is the crime of conspiracy to perform a criminal act.

-Should it ever be established that members of the Trump campaign arranged with the Russians for the Russians to hack the DNC’s and John Podesta’s computers and to steal the emails from those computers so that they could be published by Wikileaks, then since hacking and theft are serious criminal acts a criminal conspiracy would be established and it would be entirely proper to bring criminal charges against those who were involved in it.
+Should it ever be established that members of the Trump campaign arranged with the Russians for the Russians to hack the DNC’s and John Podesta’s computers and to steal the emails from those computers so that they could be published by Wikileaks, then since hacking and theft are serious criminal offences a criminal conspiracy would be established, and it would in that case be the right and proper thing to do to bring criminal charges against those who were involved in it.

-This is the central allegation which lies behind the whole Russiagate case, and is the crime which Mueller is supposed to be investigating; and
+This is the central allegation which lies behind the whole Russiagate case, and is the crime which Mueller is supposed to be investigating.

 (2) The FBI is not merely a police and law enforcement agency.
 It is also the US’s counter-espionage agency.

-If there were secret contacts between the Trump campaign and Russian intelligence such as might give rise to genuine concern that the national security of the United States might be compromised, the FBI would have a legitimate reason to investigate them even if no actual crimes were committed during them.
+If there were secret contacts between the Trump campaign and Russian intelligence such as might give rise to genuine concern that the national security of the United States might be compromised – for example because they were intended to swing the US election from Hillary Clinton to Donald Trump – then the FBI would have a legitimate reason to investigate those contacts even if no actual crimes were committed during them.

-Since impeachment is a purely political process and not a legal process, should it ever be established that there were secret contacts between the Trump campaign and Russian intelligence which might have placed the national security of the United States in jeopardy, I have no doubt that Congress there were grounds for impeachment even if no criminal offences were committed during them.
+Since impeachment is a purely political process and not a legal process, should it ever be established that there were such secret contacts between the Trump campaign and Russian intelligence which might have placed the national security of the United States in jeopardy, then I have no doubt that Congress would say that there were grounds for impeachment even if no criminal offences had been committed during them.

-The point is however is that eighteen months after the start of the Russiagate investigation no evidence either of criminal acts or of secret contacts between the Trump campaign and Russian intelligence which may have placed the national security of the United States in jeopardy has come to light.
-Specifically:
+The point is however that eighteen months after the start of the Russiagate investigation no evidence either of criminal acts or of secret contacts between the Trump campaign and Russian intelligence which might have placed the national security of the United States in jeopardy has come to light.

-(1) There is no evidence of a criminal conspiracy by anyone in the Trump campaign involving the Russians to hack John Podesta’s and the DNC’s computers in order to steal emails from those computers and to have them published by Wikileaks; and
+(1) There is no evidence of a criminal conspiracy by anyone in the Trump campaign and the Russians to hack John Podesta’s and the DNC’s computers in order to steal emails from those computers and to have them published by Wikileaks; and

 (2) There is also no evidence of any secret contacts between the Trump campaign and Russian intelligence during the election which might have placed the national security of the United States in jeopardy.

-Such contact as did take place between the Trump campaign and the Russians was limited and innocuous.
-Specifically there is no evidence of any concerted action between the Trump campaign and the Russians in order to swing the election away from Hillary Clinton to Donald Trump.
-The meeting between Donald Trump Junior and the Russian lawyer Natalia Veselnitskaya is not such evidence.
+Specifically there is no evidence of any concerted action between the Trump campaign and the Russians to swing the election from Hillary Clinton to Donald Trump.
+Such contacts as did take place between the Trump campaign and the Russians were limited and innocuous and had no effect on the outcome of the election.

+As I have previously discussed, the meeting between Donald Trump Junior and the Russian lawyer Natalia Veselnitskaya is not such evidence.

 If no evidence either of a criminal conspiracy or of inappropriate secret contacts by the Trump campaign and the Russians has been found after eighteen months of intense investigation by the biggest and mightiest national security and intelligence community on the planet, then any reasonable person would conclude that that must be because no such evidence exists.